 - Add the calculated field to the Text or Tooltip card in the Marks section.

-- Change the calculated field format to Percentage, and it will display the percentage of the total for each sub-category.
+- Change the calculated field format to Percentage to display the percentage of the total for each sub-category.

 This way, we can calculate the percentage of the total for the dimensions using the FIXED LOD in Tableau.